BurdaMagazinOrg/sharpeye/README.md

 For taking a full-page screenshot of a URL, just specify the path as string. e.g.:
 `/my/path`

-To click some elements and take a screenshot afterwards, you can specify an object, with following properties:
+To click/fill in some elements and take a screenshot afterwards, you can specify an object, with following properties:

-- `name`: The name of the clickpath.
+- `name`: The name of the actions package.
 Will be used for the screenshot filename
 - `path`: The URL path to start from
 - `element`: (optional) The element, from which a screenshot should be taken
 - `viewport`: (optional) Whether the viewport should be captured, instead of the whole page
-- `clickpath`: An array of objects, which specify, where to click and for what t wait for
+- `actions`: An array of objects, which specify, where to click and for what to wait for

-The clickpath object have following properties:
+The action objects have following properties:
-- `selector`: The selector, on which should be clicked
+- `$`: The selector for the DOM element, on which should be clicked, or which should be selected
-- `wait`: The element, which should be waited for, after clicking
+- `wait`: (optinal) The element, which should be waited for, after clicking
+- `fill`: (optional) A string, which should be filled into the selected element
 - `waitBefore`: (optional) time in milliseconds, to be waited, before clicking
 - `offset`: (optional) an offset in y direction, to be scrolled (useful, when elements are hidden behind floating elements)

-The clickpath can also contain an object, which switches the context to another frame.
+The actions array can also contain an object, which switches the context to another frame.
 This object can have following properties:
 - `switchToFrame`: ID of the (i)frame, to switch to, or `null`, to switch back to the default frame
 - `wait`: After switching, element to wait for, before continuing